-It has been a while since the European Parliament adopted the new General Data Protection Regulation, also known briefly as GDPR, on 14 April 2016.
-This will now enter into force on 25 May 2018, giving companies just two years to prepare for the new regulation.
-In the meantime, much has been read about it, as US companies are also obliged to comply with the General Data Protection Regulation.
+It has been a while now since the EU Parliament adopted the new General Data Protection Regulation, or EU GDPR for short, on April 14, 2016.
+This now comes into force on May 25, 2018, so companies have had just under two years to prepare for the new regulation.
+In the meantime, there has been a lot of reading about this, as U.S. companies are also required to comply with the General Data Protection Regulation (GDPR).

-Right at the beginning, since we are at home in Switzerland as Avanet: Yes, Swiss companies with EU customers are also affected by the General Data Protection Regulation.
+Right at the beginning, since we as Avanet are at home in Switzerland: Yes, Swiss companies with EU customers are also affected by the EU General Data Protection Regulation.

-Many companies are therefore currently doing nothing at all and accept the risk of being sued.
-Some states have already announced that they do not have the resources to investigate the complaints.
+Many companies therefore do nothing at the moment and accept the risk of being sued.
+Some states have also already announced that they do not even have the resources to investigate the complaints.

-Here are a few examples to get a feel for what it’s all about and how IT security can help:
+Here are a few examples to get a feel for what is involved and how IT security can help:

-- EU citizens have the right to request personal data from companies.
+- EU citizens have the right to request their personal data from companies.

 → Some companies already have a problem here.
-A worker may be employed for hours to collect this data.
+It may take a worker hours to compile this data.

 - EU citizens can request the deletion of their data.

-→ Also here a small challenge to the IT, because also the backups are meant with it.
-Not every software can delete individual records from backups.
-This is also in conflict with data retention.
+→ Again, a bit of a challenge for IT, because it also means backups.
+Not all software can delete individual records from backups.
+Especially since this also conflicts with data retention.

-→ Exactly with this example we are now on the subject, because IT security suddenly plays an important role here.
+→ This example brings us to the topic at hand, because IT security suddenly plays an important role here.

 IT security must be taken seriously

-We personally like the fact that the basic data protection regulation provides further arguments that the topic of IT security simply has to be taken seriously.
-Who ignores it and still has the feeling that he does not need a clean solution for his company, will sooner or later be punished for gross negligence.
-Too often we still see PCs, servers or other systems hanging directly on the Internet without protection!
-Current updates and patches are ignored again and again.
+Personally, of course, we like the fact that the General Data Protection Regulation provides further arguments that the topic of IT security simply has to be taken seriously.
+Those who ignore it and still feel they don’t need a clean solution for their business will sooner or later be punished for gross negligence.
+Too often, even today, we see PCs, servers or other systems connected directly to the Internet without any protection!
+In the process, the latest updates and patches are repeatedly ignored.

-Even if Windows XP no longer receives patches, this does not mean that the system is now secure.
+Even if Windows XP does not get any more patches, it does not mean that the system is now safe.
 Some may laugh now, but there really are people who believe that!

-We also often see people surfing the Internet with browsers that have not received updates for a very long time.
-Uses a modern browser that is state-of-the-art in terms of security.
+We also very often see people surfing the Internet with browsers that have not received any updates for a very long time.
+Uses a modern browser that is up to date in terms of security.

-We live in an age in which ransowmare and exploits are among the more successful methods of attack.
-This industry is, of course, also preparing for 25 May.
-New ransomware has already been sighted, which no longer encrypts the data and requires bitcoins for decryption, but loads company data into the Internet in the background for weeks and then displays the following message:
+We live in a time when ransomware and exploits are among the more successful attack methods.
+Of course, this industry is also preparing for May 25.
+New ransomware has already been spotted that no longer encrypts data and demands bitcoins for decryption, but instead downloads company data to the Internet in the background for weeks and then displays the following message:

 We have your data!
-Send us XXX Bitcoins, or we will publish them.
+Transfer XXX Bitcoins to us or we will publish them.

-Now even the backup, which many had as a solution against the encryption of the previous Ransomware, does not help any more.
-If the data are published, the company will suffer damage to its image on the one hand and a fine of up to 20 million euros or 4% of the annual turnover on the other hand.
+Now even the backup, which many had as a solution against the encryption of the previous ransomware, does not help anymore.
+If the data is published, there is on the one hand the damage to the company’s image and on the other hand a fine from the EU, which can amount to up to 20 million euros or 4% of the annual turnover.

-There are a few simple ground rules you should follow:
+There are a few simple ground rules to follow:

-- use a current operating system (PC, server, smartphone, IoT devices)
+- Uses a current operating system (PC, server, smartphone, IoT devices)

-→ In our opinion, Avira, Avast, Windows Defender and the like are not enough when you look at their technology.
-I deliberately write technology because the marketing or website copywriter of these solutions is doing a really good job.
+→ In our opinion, Avira, Avast, Windows Defender and the like fall short here, considering their technology.
+I write technology on purpose, because the marketing or website copywriter of these solutions does his job really well.
 If you believe the descriptions, these free products also protect against everything.
-In addition, I would always recommend Sophos Intercept X. For servers, there is Sophos Server Protection.
+Additionally I would always recommend Sophos Intercept X recommend.
+For servers, there is Sophos Server Protection.

-- Encrypt your data carriers (hard disks, USB sticks, etc.)
+- Encrypt your data media (hard disks, USB sticks, etc.)

-→ Helps with the loss of a device.
+→ Helps in case of loss of a device.
 Bitlocker for Windows and FileVault for macOS is a good solution here.
-This can be enabled manually on a few computers or centrally managed on many devices using Sophos Device Encryption.
+You can enable this manually on a few computers or manage it centrally on many devices using Sophos Device Encryption.

 - Encrypt your files

-→ Here you can find software like VeraCrypt (also free successor of Truecrypt) or Cryptomator.
-A disadvantage of the first one is that everything is stored in a container, which for many reasons is cumbersome and not very secure (e.g. only one password for all data).
-With Cryptomator (free) this is better solved.
-Each file is encrypted with its own key (including the file name) and the files remain separate, which is better for a backup than the container solution.
-What do you get from Sophos?
-From our point of view, nothing really useful for smaller companies.
+→ Here there is software, such as VeraCrypt (also free successor of Truecrypt) or Cryptomator.
+The disadvantage I see with the first is that everything is stored in a container, which is cumbersome for many reasons and not very secure (e.g. only one password for all data).
+This is better solved with Cryptomator (free).
+Each file is encrypted with its own key (even the file name) and the files remain individual, which is also better for a backup than the container solution.
+What is available here from Sophos?
+From our point of view, nothing really useful for smaller companies yet.
 Unless you want to run a Windows server with DB and AD connection.
 In this case, Sophos SafeGuard would be a good solution.
-No matter which product you use, a good encryption stands or falls with a secure password!
-But don’t use the same “secure” password everywhere.
+No matter which product you use, a good encryption stands and falls with a secure password!
+However, do not use the same “secure” password everywhere.

-The GDPR explicitly mentions encryption as an appropriate method for protecting data in the event of a data breach (Article 34).
+The GDPR explicitly mentions encryption as a suitable method for protecting data in the event of a data breach (Article 34).

-→ It is always the case with protective mechanisms: they should be present, but in the best case they should never be used.
+→ It is always the same with protective mechanisms: they should be present, but in the best case they should never be needed.
 This is exactly what happens with a backup, for example.
-But some users don’t know better and click every link and respond positively to phishing emails, which can have a negative impact on IT security.
-For this reason, we have for example Sophos Phish Threat.
-This allows you to create phishing campaigns and test employees.
-Afterwards they will be trained.
-This method is intended to increase awareness that an email is not always genuine, even if it has been copied almost perfectly.
+However, some users do not know any better and click on any link and respond positively to phishing emails, which in turn can have a negative impact on IT security.
+For this reason, there is Sophos Phish Threat, for example.
+This can be used to create phishing campaigns and test employees.
+In the follow-up, these are then trained.
+This method is intended to raise awareness that an email is not always genuine, even if it has been copied almost perfectly.

-→ Company emails, contacts and calendars are very often located on mobile devices.
-Today, company data is also carried around with you, of course.
-That’s why you should be able to protect your notebooks, smartphones or tablets and define uniform policies or delete them if necessary.
-Sophos Central Mobile.
+→ Company emails, contacts and calendars are very often on mobile devices.
+Nowadays, people also carry company data around with them as a matter of course.
+Therefore, notebooks, smartphones or tablets should be protected and uniform policies should be defined or, if necessary, deleted.
+Sophos Central Mobile helps with this.

-→ If you now meet at least 50% of the above mentioned points, you can dedicate yourself to network security.
-A correctly configured firewall can make a difference and even the wireless networks can be secured with it.
+→ If you now meet at least 50% of the above points, you can turn your attention to network security.
+A properly configured firewall can do a lot, and it can also be used to secure wireless networks.
 Sophos XG Firewall.

-→ How long have you been talking about encrypting emails?
+→ How long have people been talking about encrypting email?
 Very long!
-But only in certain industries has this become established, as it is still not very comfortable.
-Sophos would also have a few solutions here, but here too I must honestly say that I do not think they are either SME-compatible or mature.
+But only in certain industries has this caught on, as it is still not very convenient.
+Sophos also has a few solutions, but I have to be honest and say that in my opinion, they are neither suitable for SMEs nor mature.

-These are the rough points we would like to suggest to you so that you are not among the first to unexpectedly violate the GDPR. 😉
+These are roughly the points we would like to suggest to you, so that you are not among the first to unexpectedly violate the GDPR 😉